Revis Island is firmly planted in Tampa Bay.

 According to CBS Sports reporter Jason La Canfora, several teams have reached out to Tampa Bay about a possible trade for Revis.
 Tampa Bay reportedly has not received an offer yet, but La Canfora said “rival executives believe a deal could be possible.”

 Teams are interested in the cornerback because recently hired coach Lovie Smith’s Cover 2 scheme may not be the best fit for Revis.
-Cover 2 focuses on zone coverages, and Revis’ strength is playing man to man.
+Cover 2 focuses on zone coverages, and Revis’ strength is playing man-to-man defense.

 Regardless of what happens, Tampa Bay is poised to obtain at least one draft pick because of Revis.

-Teams are always inquiring about trade possibilities.
-If Tampa Bay gave away Revis for a seventh-round pick, the last thing any general manager wants to do is explain to his boss why he never made an inquiry.
+That being said, NFL teams are always inquiring about trade possibilities.
+If Tampa Bay gave away Revis for a seventh-round pick, the last thing any general manager wants to do is explain to his owner why he never made an inquiry.
 Most teams are just kicking the tires.

 There might be one team desperate enough to acquire Revis, but it is hard to imagine him being traded this offseason.